 Cruise in Houseboat

 Our houseboat was large and equipped with modern comforts.
 There was air-conditioning and an entertainment system with satellite TV.
-There was a bedroom with en suite bath.
-A chef was on board who cooked a delicious Kerala lunch for us.
-The fare for lunch included King Prawns which we had bought from a lakeside shop during the cruise.
+There was a bedroom with en-suite bath.
+A chef was on board and he cooked a delicious Kerala lunch for us.
+The fare for lunch included King Prawns which we bought from a lakeside shop during the cruise.
 The shop also stocked Karimeen and crabs.

-The water in the lakes turns a little salty during summer months due to ingress of sea water.
+The water in the lakes turns rather salty during summer months due to ingress of sea water.
 But when it starts raining in June, sea water retreats.
 At times of heavy rains, boat cruises stop.
 The salinity of the Punnamada Lake has come down after construction of the Thanneermukkam salt water regulator (bund), leaving the lake almost a freshwater system.
 Studies reveal that the release of untreated sewage degrades the ecosystem of Vembanad Lake in Alappuzha and Kottayam districts.
 The lake is facing environmental challenges due to recurrent floods, pollution, gradually shrinking area and proliferation of water hyacinths.

 Alappuzha is famous as Venice of the East with its many canals and boats.
 Big boats called Kettuvallams transported rice and spices.
-Kettuvallams have now turned into houseboats.
-There was a port in Alappuzha for exporting spices and coir to Europe and Arabian Gulf.
-But with the fast development of Kochi harbour, ships gradually stopped visiting Alappuzha.
-The traders, many of them Gujaratis who had settled in Alappuzha, moved to Kochi.
+Kettuvallams have now been turned into houseboats.
+Alappuzha boasted of a port for exporting spices and coir to Europe and Arabian Gulf.
+But with the fast development of Kochi harbour, ships gradually moved to Kochi port.

-The roads in Alappuzha ahave become clean.
+The roads in Alappuzha have become clean.
 The canal banks also looked tidy.
 But weeds (African Payal) clog some stretches of the canals.

 I paid a visit to my old college in Alappuzha, Sanatana Dharma College.
 I studied there for two years for my pre-degree course.
 It was a holiday and there were not many people around.
 The main building looked the same.
 Painting work was in progress.